 Q. Do Fisher Houses need volunteers?
 What skills or background are needed?

 A. Volunteering is done at the local Fisher Houses, and not through the Fisher House Foundation.
 We suggest you contact the manager of a Fisher House directly - either by telephone or email.
 The manager is in a better position to know what is needed at his or her house.
-The names, phone numbers, and email addresses for the managers is at the "Locations" section of our web site.
+The names, phone numbers, and email addresses for the managers is at the "Current Houses" section of our web site.

 Q. Can I stop by to visit a Fisher House?